Humans, animals and land within shared ecological systems.

 COACHING _04

 Sessions are one-to-one or in small groups.
-The work draws on ecopsychology and centres on attention, reflection, and what arises through time spent on the land.
+The work draws on ecopsychology and centres on reflection, and what arises through time spent on the land.

 This is non-clinical work and follows clear ethical boundaries.
 When animals are present, their involvement is not directed.
 They are free to move away at any point.